-Things Student Teachers/New Teachers Should Know about ESPs
+Things Student Educators/New Educators Should Know about ESPs

-Education Support Professionals are a vital part of the school community: office secretaries, bus drivers, food service, custodial, and maintenance workers.
+Education Support Professionals are a vital part of the school community: office secretaries, bus drivers, food service, custodial, maintenance workers, and more.
 Take the time to get to know them as partners in the education of every student.
 They can often be your biggest champions and sources of information.